t0biW/SAP_BTP_onboarding/docs/11_AI_Analytics.md

 }
 ```

 6. The next step is to form the query and send it to the AI endpoint.
-For that, we define two separate functions "getToken()" and "doQuery(bearerToken,userInput,csv)":
+For that, we define two separate functions `getToken()` and `doQuery(bearerToken,userInput,csv)`:

 ```js
 async function getToken() {